-Video communication has been around ever since the first introduction of the internet on the global scene.
-Nowadays, video conferences are standard practice for companies that run their businesses from multiple locations.
-What’s more, even social networks have incorporated all sorts of video communication features.
+Video communication has been around ever since the introduction of the internet on the global scene.
+Nowadays, video conferences are standard practice for companies running their businesses from multiple locations.
+What’s more, even social networks have incorporated video communication features.
 This article will outline notable video conferencing stocks on the market.

-The global pandemic created an incredible surge in demand for even more advanced and user-friendly video conferencing tools.
+The global pandemic created an incredible demand for even more advanced and user-friendly video conferencing tools.
 Therefore, video communication tools have become a pivotal part of long-distance businesses.

 Even after the global pandemic, communication software is looking to become an integral part of all business models.
 On that account, it will be interesting to see how this change impacts the top video conferencing stocks on the market.